-EDU 330 Technology in the Classroom
+Technology in the Classroom 3 credit hours

-3 hours Prerequisites: Acceptance into Teacher Certification Program as a Pre-Candidate Use multimedia as a teaching tool.
-Develop a plan of action integrating technology in support of instruction/learning.
-Explore, evaluate, and use technology to accomplish learning tasks independently and cooperatively.
-With appropriate field based experiences.
+Prerequisites: EDU 203, EDU 240 or EDU 343, EDU 275 and program acceptance as an Elementary or Secondary Pre-Candidate This course explores the use of multimedia teaching tools.
+Students develop plans of action integrating technology in support of instruction and learning.
+They explore, evaluate, and use technology to accomplish learning tasks independently and cooperatively.
+Course includes appropriate field based experiences.